Reginald Ronald Holley

 Reginald Ronald Holley, of Southport, NC, was appointed by the North Carolina General Assembly in October 2019 to fulfill the remaining term of a vacancy on the Board of Governors of the University of North Carolina System.
 His term will end in 2021.

-Holley serves as chair of the Historically Minority-Serving Institutions Committee, vice chair of the Personnel and Tenure Committee, the secretary of the Laboratory Schools Subcommittee, and as a member of the Historically Minority-Serving Institutions Committee.
+Holley serves as chair of the Historically Minority-Serving Institutions Committee, vice chair of the Personnel and Tenure Committee, and secretary of the Laboratory Schools Subcommittee.
+He is also chair of the UNC System Racial Equity Task Force.

 He has an abiding belief that higher education is the best vehicle for personal growth and advancement.
 He says that his own experience attending one of the UNC System's constituent institutions as a first-generation student helped change the trajectory of his life.
 As a Board of Governors member, he wants to extend that same opportunity to citizens across the state.

 Holley is currently the president and founder of The Longmire Group, a firm dedicated to successful business and governmental strategies.
 He has 18 years of experience in local, state, and federal government.

 He joins the Board with an extensive history in public policy and has a solid track record in providing leadership on legislative issues and policy formation.
 He has worked throughout his career with a range of constituents from distressed citizens, to corporate and political leaders.

 Holley served as a senior aide and deputy state director for U.S. Sen. Elizabeth Dole, whom he credits for inspiring his work in the public sector.
 During his tenure, he served as a liaison between Dole and other members of Congress and their respective staffs, as well as state legislators and other elected officials.